CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Before proceeding, it's worth mentioning that some of the images presented are illustrative examples, rather than exact representations of the command dashboard.
 They've been included to offer improved guidance on this project.*

+We received login credentials for the scavenger hunt's server with the username "student", and the password "Goodluck!", for the IP address "192.168.200.105".
+Using these credentials, my team connected to the server and began our search for the first flag.

 ### Flag 1

-After successfully connecting using the command "ssh student@192.168.200.105" as specified in the preceding requirements, we can initiate our search for the first flag.
 The provided hint suggests that the flag is not well-hidden.
 Therefore, we decided to list all files and directories recursively from the initial login point.
 This was done using the following command:

   + ls -Ra
     - The *-R* option instructs *ls* to list directories recursively, meaning it will display the contents of subdirectories as well.